jinl0ng/My-Tribute-page/README.md

     3.Rule #2: Fulfill the below user stories.
 Use whichever libraries you need.
 Give it your own personal style.
     4.User Story: I can view a tribute page with an image and text.
-    5.User Story: I can click on a link that will take me to an external website with further information on the topic.
+    5.User Story: I can click on a link that will take me to an external website with further information on the topic. i will use github to writedown what i learn from this challenge
-    6.Remember to use Read-Search-Ask if you get stuck.
-    7.When you are finished, click the "I've completed this challenge" button and include a link to your CodePen.
-    8.You can get feedback on your project from fellow campers by sharing it in our Code Review Chatroom.
-You can also share it on Twitter and your city's Campsite (on Facebook).

- i will use github to writedown what i learn from this challenge